 Even experienced application developers find it difficult to deploy ML models.
 Amazon SageMaker tries to make the process easier.
 It accelerates the machine learning process by utilizing standard algorithms and other resources.

-Are you want to learn AWS from the experts, here’s an opportunity to enhance your career through AWS Training Course!
+Are you want to learn AWS from the experts, here’s an opportunity to enhance your career through the AWS Training Course.

 Working of AWS SageMaker

 AWS SageMaker divides ML modeling into three phases: setup, train, and deploy.